 Currently the number one selling artist of original paintings in the Hawaiian Islands, Élan has sold over 6,500 works, with patrons from around the world.
 More than 70% of Élan's admirers have acquired five or more works of art for their homes or businesses.

-Élan's originals can be seen online at Elan Vital Galleries, at Elan's Palm Desert, California commissions Gallery or at the Ka'anapali Westin Resort in Hawaii and exclusively adorning the walls of "Sarento's On the Beach" in Wailea, Hawaii.
+Élan's originals can be seen online at Elan Vital Galleries, at Elan's Cathedral City, California commissions Studio and exclusively adorning the walls of "Sarento's On the Beach" in Wailea, Hawaii.